 • I’d teach the entire family how to have loving healthy communication. • I’d not yell as much. • I would have stopped yelling and given them more respect. • I wouldn’t argue with my husband in front of my children.
 I would allow my kids express themselves more, and not suppress their feelings. • Listen more, lecture less and ask their opinion on issues more.
 Stay engaged when the going was tough. • Make sure my husband and I were on the same page in parenting BEFORE we had problems that needed addressed!!
 That is most important and has caused many heartaches. • I would not answer the “foolishness in his folly, lest he become wise in his own eyes.”
 I would not argue with them even the ones who seem to thrive on arguing.

 • I’d apologize more. • I’d love unconditionally. • Give more hugs and kisses (even when they become a teen).
 Sometimes we parents feel that “uncomfortable” feeling because they are getting older…that is when they need it the most.

-Should you need help finding therapeutic boarding schools or home for troubled youth or alternative schools or Christian youth ranches, please let us know.
+Should you need help finding therapeutic schools or Christian rehabs or reform schools or reform schools, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.